jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/00 - Act 1 and Act2a indy docs/39 - Darth Charles.md

 Charles had a speech impediment.
 Often called a stammer or studder.
 No one then, or even now, understands what causes it.
 It's annoying to listen to.
 Like your speaker wire is frayed, and the music is choppy.

 That's because talking with a stutter is like playing guitar with music notes written on the fly by a gremlin.
 Some words are easy to say, some are ~~difficult~~ hard, and some decide which at the last mili-mili-mili-second.
 The stutterer has to jump around the words in real time.
-Fail and you miss a beat.
+Fail and you miss a --- beat.

 But a stutter isn't just pauses.
-Stuttering feels like getting hit with a stun gun, or having a mini-seizure.
+Stuttering is like getting hit with a stun gun or having a mini-seizure.
 You're body seizes.
 Your neck tenses.
 You stop breathing.
-It's horrible and it can happen every fourth word.
+It's horrible.
+And it can happen every fourth word.

 The physical pain isn't even the worst.
 Getting _that_ look from people is.
 The "what the fuck is wrong with you?" look.